|

 This type of HPAI virus is considered a low risk to people according to the U.S. Centers for Disease Control.
 There are no cases to date of this strain of HPAI infecting a person.
 The virus is also not considered a food safety threat and infected birds do not enter the food supply.
 All properly cooked poultry products are safe to consume.

-4-H Summer Fun program sponsored by United Way of Moore County.
+See what Moore County 4-H has planned through its 4-H Summer Fun program sponsored by United Way of Moore County.
 Activities are open to all youth ages 5-18.
 Workshops are designed for specific age groups.
-You do not have to be a current 4-H member
+You do not have to be a current 4-H member to participate.

-Join us for a fun and exciting time!
+exciting time!
 All Moore County 4-H Summer Fun registrations will open in 4honline on May 2nd and close on May 27th.
 Registration is first come first serve and spots are limited.
 Please take advantage of the early registration dates to ensure your child’s space in the workshop of their choice.
 Participants will receive a Moore County 4-H t-shirt with registration.

 Payments will be accepted at the Moore County Cooperative Extension Center located at 707 Pinehurst Avenue, Carthage, NC 28327.
 Total payment is expected prior to the first camp your child will attend.
 You may pay using cash or a check made out to Moore County.
 Credit and/or debit cards are not accepted.
 There will be no refunds or exceptions.